pjaos/ct6_meter_os/software/server/setting_up_ct6_units.md

   ![alt text](images/ct6_configurator_9_b.png "CT6 Configurator Scan")

-## Calibrate the CT6 voltage measurements
+## Calibrate the CT6 measurements
+The CT6 device measures the AC mains voltage and the current on port connected to a current transformer (CT).

+### Voltage Calibration

 The CT6 device is powered from an AC supply.
 The CT6 device measures the mains AC voltage by measuring its AC supply voltage.
 This supply voltage is dropped down to 9-16 volts from the AC mains voltage by the power adapter used.
 When the CT6 device is manufactured it's voltage measurements are calibrated.
 This is done using the recommended